Gelsenkirchener Bergwerks-AG

 • Gelsenkirchener Bergwerks-AG's founder is recorded as Friedrich Grillo[5].

-• Gelsenkirchener Bergwerks-AG's followed by is recorded as VEBA[7].
+• Gelsenkirchener Bergwerks-AG was followed by VEBA[7].

 • Gelsenkirchener Bergwerks-AG's child organization or unit is recorded as Westdeutsche Haushaltsversorgung[8].